SoftUni-Internal/interactive-content/EN/06-Database-Programmability/02-Triggers.md

  totalAmount DECIMAL(10,2));    // and a totalAmount DECIMAL.

-CREATE TRIGGER ins_sum BEFORE INSERT ON account     // Here we declare a BEFORE INSERT Trigger on the table account FOR EACH ROW SET @sum = @sum + NEW.totalAmount;     // and then we set the sum to each rool to be equal to the sum and the new total amount
+CREATE TRIGGER ins_sum BEFORE INSERT ON account     // Here we declare a BEFORE INSERT Trigger on the table account FOR EACH ROW SET @sum = @sum + NEW.totalAmount;     // and then we set the sum to each row to be equal to the sum and the new total amount

 DROP TRIGGER ins_sum; // The syntax for dropping a trigger
 ```